NicolaiMordrup/Library/NOTES.md

 # Notes

-* Validation, checker functions etc should return only error
+* Validation, checker functions etc should return only error (Done)
-* Collect field errors while validating and return all of them in the error
+* Collect field errors while validating and return all of them in the error (maybe done?)
-* Avoid chaining else if statements (all code after an if is implicitly an else)
+* Avoid chaining else if statements (all code after an if is implicitly an else) (Done)
-* Move time checker function to where it is used
+* Move time checker function to where it is used (Done)

 ## Next steps